6 Things to Have in Your Team’s PCB Design Library

 Why it Matters

-Your libraries are truly your greatest asset in your PCB design process, and the prospect of losing those when moving to a new design tool is not very appealing.
-Altium includes importers for your old PCB design tools such as PADS®, xDxDesigner® and EAGLE™, ensuring that transitioning to our design platform is a seamless process.
+Integrated libraries are truly a great asset in the PCB design process, and the prospect of losing those when moving to a new PCB layout design tool is not very appealing.
+Altium Designer includes importers for your old PCB design tools such as PADS®, xDxDesigner® and EAGLE™, ensuring that transitioning to our design platform is a seamless process.
 All schematic symbol, PCB footprint, and parametric information is included, so you can pick up right where you left off with your libraries.